Dr. James Marten

 What is the marquette core curriculum?

-The Marquette Core Curriculum is the center of every Marquette University student’s educational experience.
+The Marquette Core Curriculum (MCC) is the center of every Marquette University student’s educational experience.
 The learning outcomes of the Core are rooted in Jesuit perspective and values, and focus on creating students who communicate responsibly and ethically, engage the world as moral actors and citizens with purpose, collaborate with diverse others using a broad disciplinary focus, and become leaders in discovery to solve global problems.

 Marquette Today recently featured an article about the MCC called "Rooted in mission, new Core Curriculum better connects students to their studies, the world."

 Responsible and Ethical Communicators

 Marquette students can responsibly and ethically use written, spoken, and visual communication to express ideas, create meaning, build relationships, foster understanding, and advocate for a better tomorrow.

 Moral and Ethical Actors

 Marquette students can articulate appropriate professional and personal judgments that are rooted in an ethical and moral foundation that is informed by Catholic, Jesuit thought.
 They seek to use these foundations to make decisions that promote stronger communities and a just society.

 Citizens with Purpose

 Marquette students will come away with a sense of purpose, personally and professionally, as global citizens who demonstrate critically reflective discernment processes that are rooted in one’s sense of theological, intellectual, and personal commitments.